Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 Think of a professional athlete in any sport.
 The reality is that they are probably a master in only one or two of these areas.
 Football players demonstrate immense amounts of power and force during repeated intervals.
 But the average player is only in motion for 11 minutes total during a four-hour game.

-A tactical fitness program means that you will not reach extremely high levels of fitness in any one area, but that you are very capable in all of them.
-It’s not just about strength, speed, endurance, or stamina– it’s everything.
+A tactical fitness program means that you will not reach elite levels of fitness in any one area, but that you are very capable in all of them.
+It’s not just about strength, power, speed, endurance, or stamina.
+It’s everything.

 Complicating Factors